-Should you wish to admit your child at any other time, please ask to visit school and ask for an appointment with the Headteacher/Deputy Headteacher.
+Should you wish to admit your child at any other time, please ask to visit school and ask for an appointment with the Head Teacher/Deputy Head Teacher.

-Please remember that even if you have spoken to us and we have said there are places available, until you've made an application to Carmarthenshire County Council and had confirmation that your child has been accepted, they cannot start school.
+Please remember that even if you have spoken to us and we have said there are places available, until you've made an application and had confirmation from us that your child has been accepted, they cannot start school.